 Phytolacca americana or American Pokeweed is known by many names, Phytolacca decandra, American Nightshade, Skoke, Virginian Pokeweed, Garget, Inkberry, Pokeberry, Poke Salad, Pokeweed, CoakumRed Weed, Virginian Poke, Red Ink Plant, Polk Salad, Poke Root, Pigeon Berry, Dyer’s Grapes, Crowberry, Crimson Berry Plant, Cokan, Cancer Jalap, or Chon Grass.

 Though Phytolacca americana is poisonous to humans and pets and livestock.
-Some of the young shoots in spring are edible when it is boiled but later it all turns poisonous, the young shoots were used in Appalachian food.
-It gets more toxic as it matures.
-The berries are toxic whether they are ripe or not.
+Some of the young shoots in spring are edible.
+They boil it.
+It turns poisonous as it matures.
+The young shoots were used in Appalachian food.
+Berries are toxic whether they are ripe or not.

 Plant Phytolacca americana in moist and fertile soil.
 Grow it in the sun or partial shade.
 Propagate by seed in spring.
 It is generally pest-free.
 But it is prone to viruses.
 Phytolacca americana is used in Chinese medicine and it is called chuíxù shānglù 垂序商陸.